markgandolfo1/File-System-Simulation/Studio19/Studio19/ReadMe.txt

 AbstractFileVisitor class.
 Hence, a negative consequence of the visitor pattern is that the AbstractFileVisitor could have to support a ton of function, to the point where it s cluttered.
 When there are a lot of different concrete file types, this pattern would not be a good idea.

+Studio 20.

+2. it is important to delete the files because this could lead to memory leaks which could mean errors when compiling
+3. the tests i preformed created a password proxy and used the proxy to create, writing and displaying files. this was the output:
+"Input a Password: pass
+Input a Password: pass
+test"
+it asks for a password after attempting to write and attempting to display